-You do not need any background with Matlab or computer programming.
+You do not need any background with MATLAB or computer programming.
 Programming is learned best by practice, so in order to follow along and do the homework, you will need to have access to a computer that runs MATLAB.
 The class is being held in the Eckart Computer lab, so most students can use the computers in the room which will have MATLAB installed.
 It is also highly encouraged that you bring your own laptop to class if you have one.
 UCSD now has a campus-wide MATLAB license, instructions for students are here.
 Another option is to try the virtual lab.
-Worst case scenario, buy a copy of the student version at the UCSD bookstore (\$100).
+Worst case scenario, a student version is available at the UCSD bookstore (\$100).